-Christianity, according to Rosenheim, had instilled feelings of guilt and shame in its followers and had thereby amplified its psychological influence (Rosenheim 2003).
-After all, fear is a very effective tool for securing dominance.
-On the theological level, there is correlation between fear and behavior, in that the anxiety that the sinner experiences and the great shame that accompanies confession is already punishment for the sin that has been committed.
-In Freud’s analysis, religions had never underestimated the importance of guilt as an element of culture, for they claim to redeem mankind from this feeling guilt (Freud 1994).
-The sense of religious guilt, our conscience, is the sentence meted out by the strict super-ego (Freud 1994, 51).
-This relationship between the individual and religion is based on fear, judgment and punishment.
-In comparing Christianity to the ancient Greek religion of antiquity, Nietzsche claims that the Greek religion never demanded that people tarnish themselves in their own esteem.
-On the contrary, the Greeks even let their Gods reflect the darker sides of their personalities (Nietzsche 1924, 43).

-Shame can also be viewed as an indispensable emotion, in that it nudges the consciousness and evokes regret and self-awakening.
+Nevertheless, shame can also be viewed as an indispensable emotion, in that it nudges the consciousness and evokes regret and self-awakening.
 Without it, there is no change, growth, forgiveness or turning over a new leaf.
 The possibility of biographical rehabilitation, the re-biography so to speak, depends on whether the meta-codes dictating a person’s life have a hermetic or a hermeneutic attitude towards the past; whether they allow for a reinterpretation of the personal past (Rotenberg 1997, 84).
 The great problem arises, of course, when an external, authoritative power, such as religious authority, social pressure, parents or even the super-ego overuse and abuse shame.
 Culture, in many instances, is something that is imposed upon a reluctant majority by a minority that has managed to take over the means of power and coercion (Freud 1994).
 Personal, internal shame is essential for psychological change, however, when it becomes public and degrading, it has no positive value, for it carries with it no opportunity for rehabilitation, only destruction, fear and ostracism, and has no psychological benefit.

 While shame in general can be seen as imperative for change and growth, public shaming is destructive and impossible to rehabilitate – it is the mark of Cain.
 In many cases, shaming is motivated by dark feelings of vengeance, the desire to humiliate and do injustice.
 The kind of shaming that is rampant in the social media today consists of putting people on instantaneous public trials which tarnish their reputations in the eye of society without any sense of proportion to the transgression attributed to the accused or any consideration for their positive deeds and qualities.
 As Sartre writes in No Exit, “can one judge a life by a single action?”
 (Sartre 1982, 43).